Police probe into Nottingham maternity failings after baby deaths

 She said: “We want to work alongside the review but also ensure that we do not hinder its progress.
 However, I am in a position to say we are preparing to launch a police investigation.”

-It comes as the inquiry is set to examine 1,800 cases in what could be the UK’s largest-ever maternity scandal.
+It comes as the inquiry is set to examine 1,800 cases in what could be the UK’s largest-ever maternity scandal, first uncovered by The Independent in 2021.

 Families of babies affected by the review have “welcomed” the force’s decision to launch an investigation.